AlbionaHoti/zkfest-voting/README.md

-# zkSync Hardhat project template
+# ZKsync Hardhat project template

 This project was scaffolded with [zksync-cli](https://github.com/matter-labs/zksync-cli).

-# ZKFest Voting System on zkSync Era
+# ZKFest Voting System on ZKsync Era

-This project demonstrates a simple voting system for ZKFest, implemented on zkSync Era.
+This project demonstrates a simple voting system for ZKFest, implemented on ZKsync Era.
 It showcases how to deploy and interact with smart contracts while considering pubdata costs.

 ## Smart Contract: ZKFestVoting.sol